Hello!

 Lenita Dunlap, M.A., M.A., Principal

-As a consultant and thought partner, I specialize in guiding teams through crisis situations and introducing their missions to various stakeholders.
+As a consultant, speaker and thought partner, I specialize in guiding teams through crisis situations and introducing their missions to various stakeholders.
 As a Community Development and Mental Health expert, I combine research, policy, and expertise to empower, motivate, and rally teams through facilitation and leadership development.

 My commitment to mental health access was birthed from advocating for my family’s mental health journey.
 I witnessed first-hand the difficulty in finding proper support, as well as the lack of affordability, diversity, and cultural competency needed to create safe psychological spaces for healing.
 Leveraging this experience led me to revamp a failing after-school program, transforming it into a creative and innovative after-school program based on research centered around the effects of trauma on refugee children.